csound-flossmanual/csound-floss/book/03-e-arrays.md

     iFirst = i(kArray[0])
     print iFirst

-will print: iFirst = 0.000, which is obviously not what could be expected.
-For this purpose, the i() expression can be used to pass the index as second argument:
+will print: *iFirst = 0.000*, which is obviously not what could be expected.
+For this purpose, the i() expression gets a second argument which signifies the index:

     kArray[] fillarray 1, 2, 3
     iFirst = i(kArray, 0)
     print iFirst

-will print: iFirst = 1.000.
+will print: *iFirst = 1.000*.

 Naming Conventions